bitmask/helencookart/content/artwork/portraits/_index.md

 type: "artwork/gallery"
 ---

-Painting a portrait is a search for connection.
+These portraits were painted searching for connection.
 Finding the form and gesture of the face requires intensely looking, an alost uncomfortable, but empathetic scrutiny.
 Many of these portraits are painted using only a 1" flat brush as an experiment in looseness and expression.
 Many of them also use reductive techniques to create areas that dissolve and that are weathered.